What Parents Should Know

 To get an ID card the student must:

-- Have photo ID such as a driver’s license or passport
+- Have government or school ID such as a driver’s license, passport, permit, or high school ID

 - Meet all Dress and Grooming Standards